tominin/HyaenaWork/README.md

 NOTES
 Filters used in script:
-Removes any samples that had lower than 3 hits for the group we want to investigate Removes any samples that fall below the binomial distribution confidence interval for the l> Ensure to use time gaps from file #layerdates_ZJ.txt Remove duplicate sample IDs
+Removes any samples that had lower than 3 hits for the group we want to investigate

+Removes any samples that fall below the binomial distribution 95% confidence interval for the lowest bound at 10% coverage

+Ensure to use time gaps from file #layerdates_ZJ.txt

+Remove duplicate sample IDs

-Count the number of samples (NOT THE NUMBER OF SEQUENCES IN EACH BAM FILE) that showed sign> Obtain total percentage for the count of each haplogroups for each layer.
+Count the number of samples (NOT THE NUMBER OF SEQUENCES IN EACH BAM FILE) that showed significant occurance rates

+Obtain total percentage for the count of each haplogroups for each layer

 To know which sample is in which layer use file #layers_ZJ_04012021.txt